 WordPress uses tooltips in its own interface. ((Though the use of tooltips in WordPress will hopefully be severely curtailed in the near future.))
 In some cases, it’s used to give instructions to users:

 WordPress also makes it easy to add the titles attribute to links with the “Insert/Edit Link” tool, but don’t use that field.
 WordPress fills it in automatically, but you should delete its contents.
+WordPress has since removed this feature.
+There was a bit of a kerfuffle when this was done, but I haven’t encountered any new WordPress users that miss or request the ability to add title attributes.

 Why Not to Use the Title Attribute